formio/help.form.io/_paragraphs/userguide/staging/stage-deployments.md

 ![](/assets/img/userguide/userguide-stage-deployment-4.png)

-Beyond whats been illustrated above, staging can be used to role back an active stage to any previous iteration.
+Beyond what has been illustrated above, staging can be used to role back an active stage to any previous iteration.